andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li>After the installation is complete make sure to close it.</li>
       <li> To verify your webserver is up & running, open Microsoft Edge and type on the URL "127.0.0.1".</li>
     </ol>
 - Note: By Installing/Enabling CGI on IIS, it lets you provide the necessary infrastructure for OSTicket to function correctly.
-Without CGI, the application would not work properly
+Without CGI, the application would not work properly.

 - Image Display of Step 5: 1.D
 <p>